JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

 **Updated plugin inspiration and updated based on the original Lyall BipedFix plugin**

+## Version Details

+**Current Version: 1.0.1**

+- Unity Version: 2022.3.20
+- BiPed Version: 2.6
+- BepInEx - 6.0.0-be.697 - Biped
+- CLR runtime version: 4.0.30319.42000

 ## Overview

 BipedWideScreenFix is a plugin designed to enhance the visual experience of the game *Biped* on ultra-wide monitors.
-This updated version improves upon the original Lyall BipedFix plugin by incorporating modern .NET6 practices, dynamic configuration binding, and enhanced UI adjustments.
+This updated version improves upon the original Lyall BipedFix plugin by incorporating more modern .NET Standard 2.1 practices, dynamic configuration binding, and enhanced UI adjustments.
 The plugin ensures that screen resolution, aspect ratios, and UI elements are properly scaled and positioned, providing a seamless ultra-wide display experience.

 ## Features